-During a pelvic exam, a doctor or other care provider inserts two gloved fingers inside the vagina and presses down on the stomach area.
-This is done to check the uterus, ovaries and other organs.
+During a pelvic exam, a doctor inserts one or two gloved fingers inside the vagina.
+Pressing down on the abdomen at the same time, the doctor can check the uterus, ovaries and other organs.

-During surgery, your surgeon will also inspect the areas around your uterus to look for signs that cancer has spread.
-Your surgeon may also remove lymph nodes for testing.
+During surgery, your surgeon also will inspect the areas around your uterus to look for signs that cancer has spread.
+Your surgeon also may remove lymph nodes for testing.
 This helps determine your cancer's stage.